Biography

 Molly Bannaky stood before the court for "stealing" a pail of milk.

-Students researched famous trials.
+For our mock trials, students researched famous trials.
 They pretended to be the accused and presented their case to the judge and jury.
-After each presentation by the accused, the jury conviened and the judge pronounced the verdict, using the information and today's laws.
+After each presentation by the accused, the jury convened and the judge pronounced the verdict, using the information and today's laws.

 Getting ready for mock trials.